multipass-black-holes/multipass/README.md

 This should produce the multinest executable `main`.

 ### Preparing the data
-Before you can run our code, you need convert the data from the LVC format into our own.
+Before you can run our code, you need convert the data from the LVK format into our own.
 To do this, run
 ```shell
 (bhmf) $ python prepare.py
 ```
 This will load and merge all event files as well as the injection and create `data.rec` and `inj.rec`.
-These files are sufficient for inference and the full dataset from LVC is no longer required
+These files are sufficient for inference and the full dataset from LVK is no longer required

 ### Running the code
 To set up a job, you need to prepare a run card describing the model, the priors, and the MCMC parameters.